Now that the scorching Summer is a distant memory and the Winter weather has arrived, are your clients still as fastidious about sun protection.

 Probably not… but they certainly should be…

-It’s an alarming fact that many of your clients are still unaware that the sun is damaging skin every day, all year round – regardless of the weather.
+Many of your clients will still be unaware that the sun is damaging skin every day, all year round – regardless of the weather.
 The awareness of the need to protect skin against UVB is high (even if some people don’t heed the warning), but there’s a long way to go when it comes to raising awareness of the dangers of UVA, visible light and infrared-A – all of which damage the skin all year round.

 The very fact that products are referred to as sunscreens, SPFs or even sun protection is misleading, suggesting that you only need to apply them when the sun’s out.
 The reality is that whenever it’s daylight we need to be protecting our skin.
 So rather than thinking of sun protection, we need to think of it as daylight protection.

 But what aspects of daylight are damaging our skin – and how?

 “The reality is that whenever it’s daylight we need to be protecting our skin.
 So rather than thinking of sun protection, we need to think of it as daylight protection.”